Skip to main content

 • Identity format: role/[SAML-ROLE].

-• Requirements: A valid configId, generated from a Workload Identity Federation configuration, must be created for the Access Key and passed in to the API request.
-See Using Workload Identity Federation with SAML and CreateAccessKeyFromSAML for more information.
+• Requirements: You must create a valid configId from a Workload Identity Federation configuration and pass it to the API request.
+For more information, see Using Workload Identity Federation with SAML.

 Identity formats